othmanela/nlp_arabic/README.md

   NlpArabic.wash_and_stem(text) will stem the text removing stop words and delimiters from it.

+  NlpArabic.tokenize_text(text) will break the text into an array of words and delimiters.

 Each step of the ISRI algorithm is coded in a separate function so you should be able to find

 Development